Save up to 25 percent on Samsung TVs through Amazon

-Samsung is having a banger of a sale on Amazon Canada.
-If you’re looking for a great deal on various sizes of TVs, which will help put upwards of 25 percent.
+Samsung is holding a banger of a sale on Amazon Canada.
+If you’re looking for a great deal on various sizes of TVs, discounts range from 5 percent all the way up to 25 percent off.

 - Samsung 65-inch QLED 4K UHD HDR Dual LED Gaming Smart TV for $1,198 (save 14%)